CivicActions/civicactions.com/src/content/education-services.md

 Starting in 2022, all Federal acquisition professionals managing contracts of $7M or greater will need the [FAC-C-DS certification](https://techfarhub.cio.gov/assets/files/FAC_C_Digital_Services_5-18-18.pdf) provided by DITAP training.
 Whether or not you need a certification, learning about modern digital services delivery can benefit many agency leaders, including:

 * **Procurement Officials** seeking to develop expertise in modern IT contracts
-* **Project/Program Managers** learning to structure projects for digital service delivery
+* **Project and Program Managers** learning to structure projects for digital service delivery
 * **Legal teams** advising agencies on FOSS licensing and digital services contracts
 * **Technical Managers** approaching new open source and shared technology services
 * **Finance Officers** looking to maximize technology investments